RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_native.md

     Enabled = _settings.Enable;
 }
 ```
-***

-Provide Access to the Verification Message Reporter
+## Provide Access to the Verification Message Reporter
---

-If your verifier finds any errors in the file, the user should be notified.
-For this, add the following message reporter member to your class:
+When your verifier finds errors, notify the user.
+Add the following message reporter member to your class:

 # [C#](#tab/tabid-4)
 ```cs